ladybug-podcast/ladybug-website/transcripts/26-bookclub-atomic-habits.md

 **Kelly** 0:00
 Welcome to the first ever Ladybug Podcast Book Club episode.
 This is a bonus episode which will occur at the end of each month.
 This month we're discussing _Atomic Habits_ by James clear.
 We're super excited for this book club.
 And if you want to follow along, you can check out our Goodreads group, which we will have linked on our website at ladybug.dev/books.
 Next month, we'll be reading Invisible Women: Data Bias in a World Designed for Men by Caroline Criado Perez.
 Let's jump in.

-Welcome to the ladybug podcast.
+Welcome to the Ladybug Podcast.
 I'm Kelly.

 **Ali** 0:31
 I'm Ali.